 Who is Required to Make Estimated Tax Payments?

-Estimated payments are typically required for self-employment, business, side income earning projects, dividends, interest, landlording rent, prizes, awards, alimony, or other non-withheld sources.
+Estimated payments are typically required for self-employment, business, side income earning projects, dividends, interest, landlord rent, prizes, awards, alimony, or other non-withheld sources.

 In general, if you earn income that results in taxes due that exceed $1,000 for the tax year, you must make estimated tax payments.
 More specifically, according to the IRS, you should make estimated tax payments if: